wizardsardine/liana/README.md

 Head to the [release page](https://github.com/wizardsardine/liana/releases) and download the right executable for your platform.
 If you are not sure what is the "right" executable for your platform,
 choose:
-- `Liana.zip` if you are on MacOS,
 - `liana-1.1.exe` if you are on Windows,
+- `liana_1.1-1_amd64.deb` if you are running a Debian-based Linux (such as Ubuntu).
+Use `apt install ./liana_1.1-1_amd64.deb` as root (or preceded by `sudo`) to install it.
-- `liana-1.1-x86_64-linux-gnu.tar.gz` if you are on Linux.
+- `liana-1.1-x86_64-linux-gnu.tar.gz` if you use another Linux distribution.
 Note you may have to compile the software yourself if you are on Linux.
 See the [section below](#a-note-on-linux-binaries-and-glibc-version).

 For every file available on the release page, there is an accompanying `.asc` file with the same name.
 This is a GPG signature made with Antoine Poinsot's key: